-Here are a few things (websites, books and articles) I would recommend every mathematics enthusiast to read (though I am not advertising anything here) as I myself found them interesting.
+Here are a few things (websites, books and articles) I would suggest every mathematics enthusiast to read, perhaps on different instances.

 - Art of Problem Solving (AOPS) — One of the best mathematics forums for discussion on high school mathematics including high school mathematics olympiads and also college level mathematics (I myself learned a big part of whatever mathematics I know today from this website by visiting the forums).

 - Art of Problem Solving articles — Some articles of interest to students of problem solving.

 - Romanian Mathematical Magazine (RMM) — It is a mathematical magazine which features selected articles, mathematics notes, problems and solutions sent by people from all across the globe.
 It is maintained by Daniel Sitaru and other editors of the RMM.
 The online version of it is free to access.